Saturday, September 24, 2011

 Thursday, June 30, 2011

-My father, Thomas Hirst, passed away on June 12.
+My father, Thomas, passed away on June 12.
 He went very quickly and peacefully.
 He did get to meet Orion but Orion will never remember him.
 I have included the obituary and eulogy that I wrote with the help of my wonderful husband.

-Thomas Crossley Hirst II, age 66, succumbed to cancer on Sunday, June 12th, 2011.
+Thomas Crossley, age 66, succumbed to cancer on Sunday, June 12th, 2011.
 ‘Big Tom’ was known for his kind heart, his ready sense of humor, and his robust laugh.
-Tom is the beloved father of Thomas Crossley Hirst, III (Maki) and Charlotte Media McConnell (Patrick).
-In addition to his children, he is survived by his sisters Marion Victoria Skarbek (John), Clarice Elizabeth Skinner (Rod), and Francis Naomi Robinson, and his three grandchildren Thomas Crossley (Kairi) Hirst IV, Mary Rimi Hirst, and Orion James McConnell.
+Tom is the beloved father of Thomas Crossley, (Maki) and Charlotte Media (Patrick).
+In addition to his children, he is survived by his sisters Marion Victoria Skarbek (John), Clarice Elizabeth Skinner (Rod), and Francis Naomi Robinson, and his three grandchildren Thomas Crossley (Kairi), Mary Rimi, and Orion.
 Tom was the loving husband of Susan Maria Small, who passed away in 2005.

 Nationally ranked throughout his life and holding regional and national awards, Tom was an avid marksman, trap shooter, and a lifetime member of the Lower Providence Rod & Reel Gun Club.
 He also was an accomplished photographer and devoted fish enthusiast.
 Tom was an eternal pursuer of a proper cup of coffee, and was an accomplished cook and a great lover of world cuisines.
 A voracious reader, music lover, and movie watcher, Tom was a daily patron of the East Greenville Public Library.
 Tom was also a committed technologist, embracing the digital age from its earliest days.